 Applicants must be a not-for-profit incorporated organisation in Brisbane or be sponsored by a not-for- profit organisation that is incorporated and able to accept legal and financial responsibility for the project or activity.

 Applicants must not have outstanding debts or overdue unacquitted grants with Council.

 A wide range of projects can be funded under the Housing Support Program.

 Some examples of eligible projects include facility enhancements or individual support packages.

 To be eligible for funding the project must directly benefit those who are homeless or at risk of homelessness.

 The following will NOT be funded:

 - projects that have already commenced or where your organisation has committed to expenditure prior to the notification date.
-The notification date for the latest grant round is mid-May 2019
+The notification date for the latest grant round is late May 2020

 - projects that are considered to be the core responsibility of other levels of government (e.g. Education, Health)